Y0ooSibbi/Unomok-Task-/README.md

 # Status Code Analysis:

-Count the total number of API calls for each HTTP status code.

-Status Code Analysis
 To analyze the total number of API calls for each HTTP status code, run the following command:

 ```bash node status-code-analysis.js```